Zerto-TA-Public/rhel-cloud-reip/README.md

 ## Installation:
 This script is
 1. Create a new folder: /tmp/reip
-2. Download or clone https://github.com/Zerto-TA-Public/rhel-cloud-reip then copy all the files to the /tmp/reip directory.
+2. Download or git clone https://github.com/Zerto-TA-Public/rhel-cloud-reip then copy all the files to the /tmp/reip directory.
 3. Run: cd /tmp/reip
 4. Run: chmod +x ./reipinstaller.sh
 5. Run: ./reipinstaller.sh